 John is a senior executive in a large health care organization.
 Growing up, his father ridiculed him for being lazy and clumsy.
 Lacking clear awareness of the impact of the shaming messages he endured, John as a leader compensated for feelings of inadequacy by overworking and becoming a perfectionist, making sure neither he nor his subordinates made mistakes.
 His ability to take reasonable risks and delegate suffered as a result.

 Carl Jung famously said, “Shame is the swampland of the soul.”
-My associations with swampland from almost 25 years of canoeing and portaging in the Boundary Waters Canoe Area in Northern Minnesota include oozing mud, heat, mosquitoes, humidity, stink, and sucking sounds from my boots being stuck in the mud.
+My associations with swampland from 25 years of canoeing and portaging in the Boundary Waters Canoe Area in Northern Minnesota include oozing mud, heat, mosquitoes, humidity, stink, and sucking sounds from my boots being stuck in the mud.
 For me, swamps are places to be avoided.